WenrrrBeth/portfolio/README.md

 # Beth Ding's personal portfolio

-Please visit the site at https://wenrrrbeth.github.io/portfolio/
+This is the original version of the website.
+Blog component will not be updated on this repo.

+Visit full version of this website at https://wenrrrbeth.github.io/portfolio/